James Murdoch: Business career

 In June 2015, his father, Rupert, announced that he would be leaving his position as CEO of 21st Century Fox and James would take over the position.
+In March 2019, 21st Century Fox was sold to The Walt Disney Company, ending Murdoch's tenure as CEO.

 In January 2016, Murdoch became the chairman of Sky, Britain's subscription broadcaster.
+He left in October 2018 after Comcast took the majority control of the company.

 In July 2017, Murdoch became an independent director on the board of Tesla.

-In October 2018, Murdoch left Sky after Comcast took the majority control of the company.

-In March 2019, 21st Century Fox was sold to The Walt Disney Company, ending Murdoch's tenure as CEO.

-Murdoch was a director of News Corp in August 2019.
+In August 2019, Murdoch was a director of News Corp.
 In July 2020, he resigned from the board.
 His resignation letter stated that his resignation was "due to disagreements over certain editorial content published by the company's news outlets and certain other strategic decisions".
 He criticised the "ongoing denial of the role of climate change" seen in the Australian outlets, following the particularly devastating 2019–20 Australian bushfire season.

 In 2021, Murdoch set up the Indian arm of his family office, Lupa Systems India, as a joint venture with businessman Uday Shankar.
 The aim of the joint venture was to focus on media, education, and the healthcare sectors in Asia, particularly India.
-In May 2022, Lupa India (renamed to Bodhi Tree Systems) announced a $600 million investment in the test-prep company Allen Career Institute Private Limited for a 36% stake, and completed the deal in July.
+In May 2022, Lupa India (renamed to Bodhi Tree Systems) announced a US$600 million investment in the test-prep company Allen Career Institute Private Limited for a 36% stake, and completed the deal in July.
 In April 2023, Bodhi Tree acquired a 13% stake in the Reliance-owned media and entertainment company, Viacom18, and subsequently increased it to 16% by August 2023.
-In February 2024, Viacom18 and Disney-Star India entered into a joint venture to form an $8.5 billion entity.
+In February 2024, Viacom18 and Disney Star entered into a joint venture to form an $8.5 billion entity.

+In May 2026, Murdoch signed an agreement for Lupa Systems to acquire part of Vox Media, which included New York magazine, the Vox podcast network, and the Vox news website.
+While neither parties have disclosed the price of the deal, The New York Times cited familiar sources saying it was more than $300 million.
+The subsidiaries were expected to officially begin operating under Lupa Systems by late June 2026.